syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Load-More.md

 };
 {% endhighlight %}

-## LoadMore Customizations

-SfDataGrid also allows you to customize the `LoadMore` view, the text displayed on the `LoadMore` view and their positions to either top or bottom based on the requirements.

-### Customize Load More Display Text
+## Customize Load More Display Text

-You can customize the text displayed in the load more view by setting the [SfDataGrid.LoadMoreText](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~LoadMoreText.html) property as below.
+You can customize the text displayed in the [LoadMoreView](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.LoadMoreView.html) by setting the [SfDataGrid.LoadMoreText](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~LoadMoreText.html) property as below.

 {% highlight c# %}
 //setting load more text in SfDataGrid dataGrid.LoadMoreText = "Load More Items";
 {% endhighlight %}

-### Customize LoadMoreView Position
+## Customize LoadMoreView Position

-You can also customize the position in which the load more view is displayed to either `top` or `bottom` based on your requirements.
+You can also customize the position in which the [LoadMoreView](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.LoadMoreView.html) is displayed to either `top` or `bottom` based on your requirements.

 {% highlight c# %}
 //Enable load more in SfDataGrid dataGrid.LoadMorePosition = LoadMoreViewPosition.Bottom;
 {% endhighlight %}

-### Customize LoadMoreView
+## Customize LoadMoreView

-SfDataGrid also allows you to customize the load more view based on your requirements.
+SfDataGrid also allows you to customize the [LoadMoreView](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.LoadMoreView.html) based on your requirements.
 To do this you need to write your custom `LoadMoreView` class inheriting from the `LoadMoreView` and perform the `LoadMoreOperation` based on your requirement.

 The following code example illustrates how to customize the `LoadMoreView` in SfDataGrid.